x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/search-role-group-changes.md

 - Administrator audit logging is enabled by default.
 To verify that it's enabled, run the following command:

   ```
-  Get-AdminAuditLogConfig | FL AdminAuditLogEnabled
+  Get-AdminAuditLogConfig | Format-List AdminAuditLogEnabled
   ```

     A value of `True` indicates that administrator audit logging is enabled.
 A value of `False` indicates that it's disabled.
 If you need to enable administrator audit logging for an on-premises Exchange organization, run the following command:

   ```
   Set-AdminAuditLogConfig -AdminAuditLogEnabled $true